gloony/roundcube_ttrss/README.md

 ```
 Counter's disaply on folder view is buggy since the last update
 Auto read on display is also buggy
-Notification is not implemented on ttrss task
+When update the read status on view of article, the getCounters load multiple times
 Localization to improve and some texts was never changed from the Mail template
 ```

 # Limitations

 ```
-Due to API limitation, is not possible to :
+Due to API limitation, you :
-> Cannot create, rename or delete Label
+> Cannot create, rename or delete label
 > Cannot create, rename or delete category
 > Cannot move Feed to another category
 > Cannot change order id of feed (for this reason, I choose to sort by alphabetic order)

-So for all these actions, your need to log in into your TTRSS instance and while the API doesn't change, I cannot make an update for that
+So for all these actions, your need to log in into your TTRSS instance and while the API doesn't change, I cannot change that
 ```

 # Screenshots